-Zinnia 'Crystal White' helped put zinnias back on the gardening map.
-'Crystal White' was a 1997 All American Selection for its gentle color and eruption of blooms.
-Being in the Zinnia haageana species, it has a compact habit and small, half-inch blooms, but many, many of them.
-'Crystal White' will happily bloom all summer, but it benefits from a mid-seasonshearing, to freshen the whole plant.
+Zinnia "Crystal White" helped put zinnias back on the gardening map.
+"Crystal White" was a 1997 All-America Selection for its gentle color and eruption of blooms.
+Being in the Zinnia haageana species, it has a compact habit and small, half-inch blooms—but many, many of them.
+"Crystal White" will happily bloom all summer, but it benefits from a midseason shearing to freshen the whole plant.
 Don't worry, it will recover within days.

-The Profusion series was an instant hit in the gardening world.
+The "Profusion" series was an instant hit in the gardening world.
 These were the first zinnias to truly resist powdery mildew.
-The flower are delicate, only an inch or so across, but as the name hits, there are many of them.
-Actually the whole plant is delicate looking, but don't be deceived.
-These plants will bloom non-stop all summer.
-I would recommend giving them a shearing mid-season, to refresh the whole plant. deadheading so many small flowers become impractical.
+The flowers are delicate, only 1 inch or so across, but as the name hints, there are many of them.
+Actually, the whole plant is delicate looking, but don't be deceived.
+These plants will bloom nonstop all summer.
+They benefit from a midseason shearing to refresh the whole plant because deadheading so many small flowers becomes impractical.

 Zinnia 'Profusion Yellow'